wwarthen/RomWBW/Source/Images/ReadMe.txt

 The resultant disk images (.img files) can be written to the start of a disk using your Windows/Linux/Mac computer and will then be usable in your RomWBW computer.
 On Windows, you can use Win32DiskImager to do this (see Tools\Win32DiskImager).
-On Linux/Mac, you can usee dd.
+On Linux/Mac, you can use dd.

 The fd_xxx.txt and hd_xxx.txt files may contain the following: